Check out these "eggs in a nest" baby potatoes from Hank. Perfect for spring! ~Elise

 I made this dish up on a whim.
 Elise and I were at the market and I saw some pretty Lacinato kale and gorgeous multi-colored baby potatoes.
 I knew I had to combine them somehow, and I liked the idea of "eggs in a nest," especially around Easter.

 Lacinato, also known as cavolo nero or dinosaur kale, is pretty much the darkest green vegetable I know of.
-It is more tender than regular kale, and its leaves are deeply savoyed—crinkled, like savoy cabbage, which is lacinato kale’s cousin.
-Don’t use regular kale as a substitute, if you can’t find lacinato kale.
-Use chard instead.
+It is more tender than regular kale, and its leaves are deeply savoyed—crinkled, like savoy cabbage, which is lacinato kale's cousin.
+If you can't find lacinato kale, don't use regular kale as a substitute, use chard instead.

 I cook the potatoes in stock here, which looks wasteful but it's not: You can reuse the potato-enriched stock in another recipe.
 It is great as a base for polenta or rice.